rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >
 >Please read through our [Curator Guide](https://guide.rladies.org/rocur/guide/) in preparation for curating.
 Additionally, if you haven’t already, please join our R-Ladies Directory.
 >
->We will contact you later this week with more information about accessing our twitter account.
+>We will contact you later this week with more information about accessing our Twitter account.
 In the meantime, let us know if you have any questions about curating.
 >
 >Thanks!